-5. Other Directorships.
+6. Other Directorships.
 The Company values the experience directors bring from other boards on which they serve but recognizes that those boards may also present demands on a director's time and availability and may present conflicts or legal issues.
-Directors should advise the Chair of the Nominating/Corporate Governance Committee and the CEO and obtain approval of the Board before accepting membership on other boards of directors or other significant commitments involving affiliation with other businesses or governmental units.
+Directors should advise the Chair of the Nominating/Corporate Governance Committee and the CEO and obtain approval of the Board before accepting (a) membership on other boards of directors of another company or organization (whether public, private or non-profit) or (b) any additional significant commitments related to existing, previously-approved directorships.
 No director may serve on the board of directors of more than two other public companies without approval of the Board.

-6. Contact with Management.
+7. Contact with Management.
 All directors are invited to contact the CEO at any time to discuss any aspect of the Company's business.
 Directors also have complete access to other members of management.
 The Board expects that there will be frequent opportunities for directors to meet with the CEO and other members of management in Board and committee meetings and in other formal or informal settings.